 Home health and hospice, which have been consolidating for many years, are in the midst of a surge in acquisition demand.
 Reimbursement is comparatively stable, and population management and coordinated care initiatives have placed an even greater value on these services.
-Private equity is back, and a new breed of non-traditional buyers have entered the fray, with new money – and new reasons – to acquire home health and hospice, setting the stage for another long run of M&A activity.
+In particular, this has spiked interest in private duty and Medicaid and state funded agencies, segments that had previously been relegated to the sidelines.
+Private equity has doubled down on the space, and a new breed of non-traditional buyers have entered the fray, with new money – and new reasons – to acquire home health and hospice, setting the stage for another long run of M&A activity.

 After such a precipitous slide in deal activity 2015, one may have expected further deterioration in 2016.
 However, after the initial tumble, we speculated that with risk-return fundamentals largely unchanged – and still attractive – the fall-off was due more to a reduction in supply vs. demand.
 It was no surprise, then, that the sector regained some of its mojo in 2016, gaining 16%.
 We suspect that for the foreseeable future, the new normal for Medicare certified home health will be plus/minus 50 transactions.

 After an unexpected – and substantial decline – of investment activity in Medicare certified home health in 2015, private equity roared back in 2016.
 Most notable was the nine market-entry, platform investments completed, the largest number of deals since we began tracking the sector in 2001.
 This surge in interest reflects expectations that as health care moves to value-based reimbursement, home health will play a critical role in managing spend.